humansensinglab/AGenDA/data_annotation/README.md

 # Data annotation
 This page introduces how to automatically annotate synthetic UGRC images via cross-attention maps.

 First, we train detectors on real source domain data.
 We provide an example command using faster-rcnn, while other configuration files are put under the [configs](configs) folder.
+The <b>checkpoints</b> of four detectors trained on LINZ can be downloaded [here](https://huggingface.co/xiaofanghf/Real-LINZ-Detectors).
 ```
 cd mmdetection
 # Train on real source domain training set